pomerium/documentation/content/docs/get-started/fundamentals/core/get-started.md

 ## Step 1: Create a new project

-For the purposes of this guide, we’ll call this project `pomerium_quickstart` (but name it whatever you want).
+For the purposes of this guide, we'll call this project `pomerium_quickstart` (but name it whatever you want).

 Your project will contain all the files and configurations you need to run **Pomerium Core**.